The Country Music Guild of Australasia started in 1968 and is the longest running country music club in Australia.

-The Guild celebrated its 50th anniversary in 2018.
+The Country Music Guild celebrated its 50th anniversary in 2018.

 We present a live country band every Friday night at the Pascoe Vale RSL